Same month, two consecutive years, two very different seasons28th August 2020

 The way down was testing with the prospect of a long slide down steep slopes not appealing to me given the chance of injury.
 There was a short controlled slide but that only restored confidence rather than causing the feared outcome.
 It all slowed progress in declining light and I sensibly put aside the possibility of missing a train in preference to risking a more serious slip.

-Thankfully, the steepest descent was behind me quickly enough though I retain a few lessons about looking for a less snow-coated route, having better traction equipment and even leaving a possibility for another time.
+Thankfully, the steepest descent was behind me quickly enough, though I retain a few lessons about looking for a less snow-coated route, having better traction equipment and even leaving a possibility for another time.
 They were being stored as I continued down to Aireyholme Farm where I met with a tarmac track back to Dikes Lane again.
 Though I missed the train by a matter of minutes, it was better not to rush and I returned to Great Ayton to await a bus instead.
 Then, my journey home began.

 It was partly a desire to capture a photo of Roseberry Topping in sunnier weather that drew me back to the North York Moors and a February day that felt more like summer offered just that.
-Added enthusiasm came from the suspension of a Northern Rail strike that meant that no Saturday services had be operated by the company for many months.
+Added enthusiasm came from the suspension of a Northern Rail strike that meant that no Saturday services had been operated by the company for many months.
 The train service restoration had the effect of encouraging me to embark on numerous trips to Yorkshire during the spring of 2019.

 The first part of my way up there was quieter though and was a reprise of my previous descent route via Aireyholme Farm.
-With all those who were around Roseberry Topping my call to the summit involved little in the way of delay with some leaving me pass since they were slower than I was.
+With all of those who were around Roseberry Topping, my call to the summit involved little in the way of delay with some leaving me pass since they were slower than I was.
 In any event, I was seeking quieter surroundings and it did not take long to find them.

 All I needed to do was to go following the Cleveland Way as far as Highcliff Nab.
 That journey carried me over Newton Moor, Hutton Moor and Black Nab along the way.
 As I crossed near Hutton Lowcross Woods, the landscape took on something of a desolate quality to my eyes for some reason.
 The variety of landscapes encountered on the day made sure that I would dwell on such an impression.